Giannasaurus/learn.js/README.md

 # Other Stuff
 [Learn.js Docs in Notion](https://www.notion.so/Docs-1fd3f36228cf80848813d7d8d15d8ab6)

+> [!IMPORTANT]
-Learn.js Version 2 is currently being developed.
+> Learn.js Version 2 is currently being developed.
 There will be little to no changes for the front-end, but there will huge revisions in the back-end and new content over-all! (summer project :D)

 # Get Started with Learn.js
 ## About Learn.js